Zephyrus The Awakener

 In a tale told by Ovid, Boreas was the North Wind and the brother of Zephyrus.
 Smitten with the maiden Oreithyia, who rejected him, he abducted her as she was picking flowers and married her.

 Waterhouse depicted Flora in a posture that could be interpreted as open and receptive to Zephyrus.
 There’s a different attitude in Boreas: swathed in her drapery, Oreithyia has her arms lifted in a protective pose, attempting to shield herself from the wind.
-It almost seems to mimic the fetal position.
+She seems to mimic the fetal position.

 Waterhouse also visits wind as a subject in 1903’s Windflowers.
 Here her arms are less protective and more indicative of the personal chaos of being caught in the wind as she attempts to both hold her hair in place and keep control of her skirt and flowers.